soupslurpr/BeauTyXT/docs/native-illustrations.md

 The isolation boundary contains worker failure without assigning the worker the app's identity or another worker's capabilities.

-Inside the diagram process, Android supplies read-only `Font.buffer` mappings for the normal, bold, and italic sans-serif runs needed by the bounded source.
-There are at most 16 distinct buffers, 48 MiB in aggregate, and 64 parsed font faces.
-JNI validates direct capacities before borrowing; font owners remain alive for the synchronous call.
-The font database makes one bounded owned copy.
+Both production renderers use ART-free native services and NDK Binder.
+Inside the diagram process, `AFontMatcher` selects platform font files for the normal, bold, and italic sans-serif runs needed by the bounded source.
+Only paths returned by the platform matcher may be opened.
+There are at most 16 distinct files, 48 MiB in aggregate, and 64 parsed font faces.
+Bounded reads reject a file whose length changes; the font database then makes a bounded owned copy.
 No platform font data travels through Binder or is included in the APK.
 Complete grapheme runs receive an available family before shaping, so mixed Latin/Arabic ligatures do not depend on index-based glyph substitution.
 Layout